AutodeskAILab/Fusion360GalleryDataset/tools/assembly_download/README.md

 To extract each archive requires a tool that supports the 7z compression format.

 ### Linux
 Distributions of Ubuntu come with `p7zip` installed.
 However, with older versions (e.g. 16.02) extraction times can be excessively slow.
-If you experience extraction times of longer than 10 mins, per archive we suggest using the latest version provided on the [7-Zip](https://www.7-zip.org) website.
-The following commands can be used to download and install:
+If you experience extraction times of longer than 10 mins per archive, we suggest using the latest version provided on the [7-Zip](https://www.7-zip.org) website.
+The following commands can be used to download and install the latest version if not already available in your package manager:

 ```
 curl https://www.7-zip.org/a/7z2106-linux-x64.tar.xz -o 7z2106-linux-x64.tar.xz